We may earn commission from affiliate links →

 Ferry From Volos

-The closest island from Volos is Skiathos (from a 1.5 to 2 hours journey), so this should be the place where you can start exploring.
+The closest island from Volos is Skiathos (from a 1.5 to 2 hours journey), so this should be where you can start exploring.
 And from there, quickly get to Skopelos, Alonissos, and Skyros.
 Several ferry lines connect all these islands.
-Since the islands are very close to each other, you can travel between the islands in less than one hour and see all of them in a relatively short period (from one week to 10 days are enough for a holiday in the Sporades).
+Since the islands are very close to each other, you can travel between them in less than one hour and see them in a relatively short period (from one week to 10 days are enough for a holiday in the Sporades).

 Travel From Piraeus